 For all us color addicts out there, the announcement of the Pantone Color of the Year is an event we all wait for.
 A representation of the current world we live in, the color is carefully selected by a panel of experts who comb the globe looking for influences and studying trend analysis.
-For 20 years, Pantone’s Colour of the Year has influenced purchasing decisions and product development across a range of industries from fashion and homeware, to industrial design and product packaging.
+For over 20 years, Pantone’s Color of the Year has influenced purchasing decisions and product development across a range of industries from fashion and homeware, to industrial design and product packaging.
 The color experts look for inspiration everywhere to make their annual choice.
 Including the entertainment industry, film production, art collections, new artists, travel destinations and all areas of design, influences are also drawn from socio-economic conditions, and new technologies, materials and textures which have impacted the use of color in the year previously.
 Take a look at the current Pantone Color of the Year and the shades that came before it...

 2019: Living Coral